Searching for

 4. Expected Outcomes

 The winning team will be required to thoroughly document the research findings and develop conclusions or suggestions for application to professional practice.
-The final product should advance the discussion around the selected topic and be visually compelling.
+The final report should advance the discussion around the selected topic and be visually compelling.

 5. Application Requirements